NoahDR17/event-hub-api/README.md

 -  **Actual Result:** Comment is saved and linked to the event.

 -  **Pass/Fail Status:**✅

 ---

+##Note:
+- In addition to above manual test cases, testing was also done incrementally throughout the development process, followed by a more extensive testing in the front-end application via the real API.
+This approach ensured not only functionality validation but also allowed me to observe live updates of data reflected in the API-driven front-end fields.
+[Frontend](https://github.com/NoahDR17/event-hub-frontend)

+---
 ### Validator Results:
 - All folders where run through **flake8**, all issues returned where fixed, other than lines too long in migration files, and the Auth Password Validators in settings.py as these are auto generated.